 Prof. Pring is an Honorary Research Fellow at the University of Oxford.
 He spent 14 years as Director of the Department of Educational Studies, and was previously Lead Director of the Nuffield Review of 14-19 Education and Training.
 He was Editor of the British Journal of Educational Studies from 1986 – 2001.

-Prof. Jon Davison was Dean of the Institute of Education, University of London.
+Prof. Jon Davison was Dean and Professor of Teacher Education at the Institute of Education, University of London.
 Jon was Chair of the Society for Educational Studies from 2006 – 2016.
 His research interests include sociolinguistics, the professional formation of teachers and citizenship education.
 Jon is a fellow of the Higher Education Academy, Royal Society of Arts and the College of Teachers.
+He is Visiting Professor at the University of Greenwich.